 How to Make an Iced Lavender Latte

-Let’s make an iced latte now, shall we?
+Let’s make the iced latte now, shall we?
 This part is even easier, and takes only about 5 minutes, depending on what kind of coffee you’re using.

-For the iced latte, begin with adding lavender honey simple syrup to a glass or mason jar.
-A 12 ounce glassware is just about the perfect size.
+Start by adding lavender honey simple syrup to a glass or mason jar.
+A 12-ounce glassware is just about the perfect size.
 Next up, the coffee!

 Two lavender honey lattes on white tray.